SC directs govt to fix oxygen cylinders price - The Frontier Post

 He observed that the Sindh government had also claimed that it had spent $ 2600 million on education.
 With such expenses all schools should become like Harvard and the literary rate should had been 100 percent, he added.

-The court sought a clarification on the absence of the AG Sindh and report from the provincial government.
+The three-member Supreme Court bench sought a clarification on the absence of the Advocate General of Sindh and report from the provincial government.

 Subsequently, the hearing of the case was adjourned for one month.